Skip to main content

 // The listener is guaranteed to be notified of this change.

-await db.saveDocument(MutableDocument.withId('Hey'));
+await database.saveDocument(MutableDocument.withId('Hey'));

 To stop receiving notifications, call removeChangeListener with the token that was returned from the registration call.
 Regardless of the whether the API is synchronous or asynchronous, listeners will stop receiving notifications immediately:

-final token = await db.addChangeListener((change) { });
+final token = await database.addChangeListener((change) { });

 // Some time goes by...

-await db.removeChangeListener(token);
+await database.removeChangeListener(token);

 Change Streams